yujianke100/yujianke100/README.md

 - 💻I'm currently interning at Token Foundry, Alibaba Token Hub.

-- 🏫 I'm currently studying at University of Technology Sydney as a research assistant and a Ph.D. student.
+- 🏫 I'm currently working and studying at University of Technology Sydney as a research assistant and a Ph.D. student.

 - 📚 I'm currently researching Graph Neural Networks.